Welcome to Year R

 Hi, I'm Mrs Barber and am a teaching assistant in Oak class.
 I have been working at Little Heath for five years and feel privileged working with such amazing children.

-Hi, I am Mr Ward and I am a PPA Teacher here at Little Heath.
+Hi, I am Mr Ward.
+I am a PPA Teacher here at Little Heath and IT Subject Leader.
 I cover a range of subjects and particularly enjoy PE, music and art lessons.
+This year I will be delivering music lessons across the school.
+As well as music theory and appreciation, I will be teaching a range of instruments to all year groups.

 Hi, I’m Mrs Lukong and I am a PPA teacher.
 I believe learning should be fun and teaching a joy with diversity, creativity and positivity always in abundance.